Success never happens in a vacuum.

 Fortunately, a few players in the CRM market offer alternatives to unwieldy, often bloated solutions.

-These next-generation CRMs harness cloud technology, mobile communications and intuitive design principles to encapsulate and manage an entire sales operation into simple, easy-to-use interfaces with astonishingly powerful backend support.
+These next-generation CRMs harness cloud technology, mobile communications and intuitive design principles to encapsulate and manage an entire sales operation into simple and easy crm software with astonishingly powerful backend support.

-Pipedrive, for example, uses the pipeline view as a default screen to instantly and clearly show weaknesses, strengths, and opportunities in the sales process.
+Pipedrive, for example, uses the sales pipeline management view as a default screen to instantly and clearly show weaknesses, strengths, and opportunities in the sales process.